 The diodes D1-D2 and D3-D4 in the collector-base feedback loop of the transistors, clip the signal when the voltage difference between the input (transistor base) and the output (transistor collector) is higher than the VF of the diode, which is around 0.6V.So they will limit the signal peaks and the output signal will never exceed ± 0.6V.

 The big 1uF series capacitors C6 and C7 located next to the feedback diodes, allow the AC signal to pass through it and be clipped and block the DC bias voltage.
 Keeping the transistor operating point undisturbed.
-This caps determine the frequency band the unit clips.
-Enlarging this cap will make it clip more bass harmonics, make it smaller for more high end clipping and archiving more saturated tone, more sustain and compression
+These caps determine the frequency band the unit clips.
+Enlarging this cap will make it clip more bass harmonics, make it smaller for more high-end clipping and archiving more saturated tone, more sustain, and compression

 In each of the clipping amplifiers, the frequency response is similar to the Input Booster, tailored by two capacitors: The input series decoupling caps C12-C19 acting as a high pass filter and rolling-off the bass below some decs of Hz and the C6-C7 Miller Capacitors acting as a low pass filter shaping the high frequency response and rolling-off around 1KHz:

 In the image above, the Clipping Stage frequency response is shown.
 The red curve illustrates the output after the first clipping, with a maximum gain of 23.4 dB and band limited with two poles at 55Hz and 1.78KHz.
 The blue curve shows the output after the second clipping, with a maximum gain of 25.2 dB (48.6 - 23.4 = 25.2) and band limited with two poles at 94Hz and 1.17KHz.